+You need to select a minimum of two courses totalling 20 credits or a maximum of three courses totalling 30 credits from Option Pool 1.
 You need to select a minimum of two courses totalling 20 credits or a maximum of three courses totalling 30 credits from Option Pool 2.

-You need to select a minimum of two courses totalling 20 credits or a maximum of three courses totalling 30 credits from Option Pool 3.

 You may choose a maximum of 10 credits of external units from External Option Pool 1 and a maximum of 10 credits of external units from External Option Pool 2.
+You may choose a maximum of 20 credits of BMAN30010.
+Please note that as this is a year-long course unit if you take this in semester one you must continue in semester 2.